No Age: Formation, EPs, and Weirdo Rippers

-No Age formed in December 2005 out of the ashes of their previous band, Wives, in which Spunt played bass and sang and Randall played guitar.
+No Age formed in December 2005.
+Previously, Spunt had played bass and sung in Wives, alongside Randall on guitar.
 They played their first show at the New Image Art gallery for a show curated by friend and artist Rich Jacobs on January 22, 2006.
 Their second show was at The Smell in April 2006 with Mika Miko, BARR and more.
 "The Smell is where we got to experiment.
 It pushed the boundaries of whatever ideas we had about music and art—and we had a community to try out these new ideas," Randall told Drew Tewksbury in 2008.
 The band recorded 5 limited edition vinyl singles and EPs, and released them on 5 different labels on or around the same day, March 26, 2007.
 Designed by Brian Roettinger, Randall and Spunt, the back of each record's sleeve was a different color, and had one of the letters that, when you collected all of them, would join to spell "No Age."
 Half of the songs off these 5 EPs and singles were collected and released in album form under the title Weirdo Rippers, on June 11, 2007, through FatCat Records.
 The cover featured the exterior back wall of The Smell painted No Age and, below, Weirdo Rippers by Amanda Vietta, an artist and friend of No Age.
 The painting of The Smell can also be seen in the band's first music video for the song "Boy Void".
 No Age are known for their constant touring, community allegiance and playing un-traditional venues, such as their show at the Los Angeles River.
 A New Yorker article on the band from November 19, 2007, entitled Let It Rip earned them much acclaim and fans.